 The Librarian (LBR) routines let you create and maintain libraries and their modules, and use the data stored in library modules.
-You can also create and maintain libraries at the DCL level, using the DCL command LIBRARY.
-For details, see the OpenVMS DCL Dictionary.
+You can also create and maintain libraries at the DCL level by using the DCL command LIBRARY.
+For more information, see the HP OpenVMS DCL Dictionary.

-11.1 Introduction to LBR Routines
+13.1 Introduction to LBR Routines

 This section briefly describes the types of libraries you can create and maintain using LBR routines and how the libraries are structured.
 This section also lists and briefly describes the LBR routines.
-Section 11.2 provides sample programs showing how to use various LBR routines.
-Section 11.3 is a reference section that provides details about each of the LBR routines.
+Section 13.2 provides sample programs showing how to use various LBR routines.
+Section 13.3 is a reference section that provides details about each of the LBR routines.

-11.1.1 Types of Libraries
+13.1.1 Types of Libraries